-Better get your station ready for the tests NOW, If you can't receive on 3500, 7000, and 14,000 kc., you are going to be handicapped in the tests.
+Better get your station ready for the tests NOW.
+If you can't receive on 3500, 7000, and 14,000 kc., you are going to be handicapped in the tests.
 The transmitter should be able to go quickly from one band to another too to make best use of all the operating time.

 Do the best you can in the February Contest and let us have a report of each and every score for QST.
-Even if it proves to be only "1," due to hard luck in burning out a tube, we want it just which had been removed is next replaced and a 14-inch hole is drilled in each corner of the core for the mounting bolts which also hold the core together.
+Even if it proves to be only "1," due to hard luck in burning out a tube, we want it just the same.

 Here's luck to all.
-Looking forward to February 15th and to your reports. - F. E. H.
+Looking forward to February 15th and to your reports. -F. E. H.